AzureSQLDB/ContentSafetyLab/docs/4-ai-language.md

 **Table 1:** Azure AI Language Features

-# Getting started with Azure AI Language Service and REST in the Azure SQL Database
+# Getting started with Azure AI Language and REST in the Azure SQL Database

-In this section, you will use Azure AI Language Service with the External REST Endpoint Invocation (EREI) feature of the database to call various endpoints to see how data in the database can be paired with AI features.
+In this section, you will use Azure AI Language with the External REST Endpoint Invocation (EREI) feature of the database to call various endpoints to see how data in the database can be paired with AI features.

 ## PII and Redaction